scriptorum/spewnity/README.md

 ### Classes
 *SoundManager* organizes your sounds.
 Each one can consist of multiple variations.
 Sounds can be played back with custom pitch/pan/volume, and those same characteristics can be randomly altered.
 SoundManager also manages a pool of AudioSources, so you can just `SoundManager.instance.Play("mysound")`.
 Supports events.

 *TweenManager* organizes your tweens.
 Each tween consists of a target and changes in position/rotation/scale/color over time.
-(For color, you'll need a SpriteRenderer, Renderer, or Text component.)
+(For color, you'll need a component with a color property, such as SpriteRenderer, Renderer.Material, Text, TextMesh, or TextMeshPro.)
 Tweens can be ping ponged, reversed, and given custom easing.
 Multiple tweens can be scheduled into a composite.
 Supports events.
 Tweens also don't need a target - you can just tween between two values and get a Change event callback with the value.

 *Toolkit* supports many extension methods for lerping, randomizing, integer-based math, string manipulation, and GameObject assistance.